 Morgan & Morgan’s worker compensation attorneys only receive a fee if we are able to obtain compensation for you and that fee is a percentage of the benefits you are awarded.
 You pay nothing if we are unable to help you qualify for benefits.

 If you have questions about the Pennsylvania workers’ compensation program, contact us today.
-The attorneys in our Philadelphia office may be able to help and the first step is reaching out for free case evaluation.
+Our workers’ compensation attorneys may be able to help.